RJ/bevygap/book/src/installation/nats.md

 ```
 Congratulations!
 You've now got a working NATS server, which you can connect to over the internet.

-I suggest you try the [NATS pub/sub walkthrough](https://docs.nats.io/nats-concepts/core-nats/pubsub/pubsub_walkthrough) to get a feel for how the nats-cli tool works.
+Consider trying the [NATS pub/sub walkthrough](https://docs.nats.io/nats-concepts/core-nats/pubsub/pubsub_walkthrough) to get a feel for how the nats-cli tool works.

 Next, we configure Bevygap so it can connect to your NATS server.